-The use of mobile phones or a similar wireless device for making and answering calls in Team Play competition is prohibited.
-Furthermore, if a club prohibits the use of a cell phone for any reason club policy overrides this policy.
-Team Captains are responsible for ensuring compliance of their entire team with this policy.
-If a player disregards this policy, he is subject to warning by the Team Play Committee.
-If he subsequently disregards this policy, he is subject to disciplinary action by the Team Play Committee, which may include ineligibility for the remainder of the Team Play season or an additional season.
+The use of mobile phones is subject to the policies of the host club.
+If a player disregards or abuses this or any other club policy, the player is subject to disciplinary action by the Team Play Committee, which may include ineligibility for the remainder of the Team Play season or an additional season(s).